 Most of us, at some point in our lives, will have felt a little lost, or numb.
 Unsure of who we are.
-But for those with BPD, this sense of instability persists throughout their life – in their relationships, their behaviour, their thinking, and even their own identity.
-Here we delve into the truth about BPD, and those experiencing it
+But for those with BPD (sometimes referred to as emotionally unstable personality disorder), this sense of instability persists throughout their life – in their relationships, their behaviour, their thinking, and even their own identity.
+Here we delve into the truth about BPD or EUPD, and those experiencing it

 We all know the battle we’re fighting against the stigma around mental illnesses.
 Gradually, understanding is growing that they are just that – illnesses.
 We don’t control or choose to have them, and while it’s scary to reach out and accept help, it’s something that can help us to manage them in the long-run.